Austin Metro: Sales

+Awards

+The MG version of the Metro was named "Car of The Year" 1983 by What Car? magazine and later once more as the Rover Metro in 1991.

+Legacy

 Much debate among automotive historians has taken place over whether BL's decision to push the Metro's development programme ahead of the potentially more profitable Maestro/Montego models was justified.
 As a result of this, both those models did not arrive on the market until 1983/84, after having been in development since 1976 with a view of being launched around 1980.
 By the time of their launch, they were soon out of step both stylistically and from an engineering perspective when compared to the market-leading cars in their sectors.

 The Metro's popularity endured in spite of its failure to match the durability of its contemporary rivals, notably the Nissan Micra (K10) and VW Polo Mk.
 2. This is well illustrated by the findings of Auto Expresss 2006 survey which named the Metro as Britain's seventh-most scrapped car of the last thirty years.
 Just 21,468 versions of the original 1980–1990 Metro were still in working order at the time of the survey, despite around 1,000,000 being sold.
 Nearly seven years on, that figure has inevitably declined further, with the number remaining as of 2013 now down to less than 2,000.